Intersmash/intersmash/README.md

 Intersmash is a Java library that makes it easy to automate the provisioning and execution of tests in cloud-native environments.
-It helps the user prototype and test complex interoperability scenarios on kubernetes compliant cloud-native environments and platforms, most notably OpenShift.  (*Other Kubernetes implementations will be supported in the future.*)
+It helps the user prototype and test complex interoperability scenarios on kubernetes compliant cloud-native environments and platforms, most notably OpenShift.
+Kubernetes support is being introduced.
+Support for other platforms (Bare-metal etc.) could be added later on demand.

 Intersmash is designed with these principles.
 * It is integrated with JUnit.